Missions

 Sets the status of a mission.
 Used in

-dict A single mission dict returned from the SynackAPI status
+Arguments Type Description missiondict A single mission dict returned from the SynackAPI statusstr Status to set it to (i.e., CLAIM,DISCLAIM)Examples

 >>> msns = h.missions.get_available() >>> h.missions.set_status(msns[0], 'CLAIM') {'target': 'jwfplgu', 'title': 'Some Mission', 'payout': 50, 'status': 'CLAIMED', 'success': True} >>> h.missions.set_status(msns[0], 'DISCLAIM') {'target': 'jwfplgu', 'title': 'Some Mission', 'payout': 50, 'status': 'DISCLAIMED', 'success': True}